 Edinburgh, Scotland’s capital city, boasts a wide range of theatres.
 Home to the largest all-seated auditorium in the UK, the Playhouse hosts many big touring shows and one-night only events.
 The theatre has recently welcomed major shows including The Lion King and Evita, and its exciting programme for 2014 includes the West End phenomenon Wicked.

 Outwith the major cities, there is plenty to keep you entertained, with comedy and tragedy to musical theatre.
 The Eastgate Arts Centre in Peebles opened its doors in 2004 and the Pitlochry Festival Theatre, set amid the stunning Perthshire landscapes, has been keeping audiences entertained for more than six decades.
-This summer, look out for the Scottish premiere of Patrick Barlow’s The 39 Steps, a comedy take on John Buchan’s classic novel.